Marmolada

 On the Belluno Province side of Marmolada, a modern cable car allows people to go up, in just 12 minutes, from Malga Ciapela (1450 m) to Punta Rocca station (3265 m), located exactly in front of Punta Penia, Dolomites highest peak (3343 m), passing through the intermediary stations of Coston d’Antermoja (2350 m) and Serauta (2950 m).

+Once you arrive into the mountain station with its wide windows, you can get up to the terrace.
 From up there you can enjoy gorgeous 360° views of the Dolomites, Natural World Heritage since 2009.

 Marmolada Funivie | Sciare in Marmolada_1